sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982179 - Sorrowful Sage.md

 415: 0x0AF9 [0x01] GOTO 0x0B2C
 416: 0x0AFC [0x02] IF !(Work_Zone[0] == 1*) GOTO 0x0B1E
 417: 0x0B04 [0x1D] PRINT_EVENT_MESSAGE(message_id=12903*)
-    → "No doubt you have noticed the curious caskets scattered throughout the Nyzul Isle remnants.\u0007Our operatives have come to refer to these as \u00072vending boxes.\u00073\u007F1\u0000\u0007"
+    → "No doubt you have noticed the curious caskets scattered throughout the Nyzul Isle remnants.
+Our operatives have come to refer to these as "vending boxes.""
 418: 0x0B07 [0x23] WAIT_FOR_DIALOG_INTERACTION
 419: 0x0B08 [0x1D] PRINT_EVENT_MESSAGE(message_id=12904*)
-    → "Depositing Nyzul tokens into them will yield artifacts usable only in the immediate environs.\u0007By what ancient technology or magic they operate, we do not know.\u007F1\u0000\u0007"
+    → "Depositing Nyzul tokens into them will yield artifacts usable only in the immediate environs.
+By what ancient technology or magic they operate, we do not know."
 420: 0x0B0B [0x23] WAIT_FOR_DIALOG_INTERACTION
 421: 0x0B0C [0x1D] PRINT_EVENT_MESSAGE(message_id=12905*)
-    → "And yet our research has not proved entirely fruitless.\u007F1\u0000\u0007"
+    → "And yet our research has not proved entirely fruitless."
 422: 0x0B0F [0x23] WAIT_FOR_DIALOG_INTERACTION
 423: 0x0B10 [0x1D] PRINT_EVENT_MESSAGE(message_id=12906*)
-    → "Specifically, we have developed a means to manipulate these boxes so that your preferred items may be extracted with greater ease.\u007F1\u0000\u0007"
+    → "Specifically, we have developed a means to manipulate these boxes so that your preferred items may be extracted with greater ease."
 424: 0x0B13 [0x23] WAIT_FOR_DIALOG_INTERACTION
 425: 0x0B14 [0x1D] PRINT_EVENT_MESSAGE(message_id=12907*)
-    → "I would explain further, but the inner workings of this are beyond a layman like me.\u0007Simply convey to me your preferences, and enjoy the newfound convenience on your next expedition.\u007F1\u0000\u0007"
+    → "I would explain further, but the inner workings of this are beyond a layman like me.
+Simply convey to me your preferences, and enjoy the newfound convenience on your next expedition."
 426: 0x0B17 [0x23] WAIT_FOR_DIALOG_INTERACTION
 427: 0x0B18 [0x01] GOTO 0x0215